 $5 SUGGESTED DONATION | OPEN TO THE PUBLIC

 Teju Cole is a writer, art historian, and photographer.
-He is the Distinguished Writer in Residence at Bard College and photography critic of the New York Times Magazine.
+He is a professor of creative writing at Harvard and the photography critic of the New York Times Magazine.
 He was born in the US in 1975 to Nigerian parents, and raised in Nigeria.
 He currently lives in Brooklyn.
 He is the author of Open City (2011), which was a finalist for the National Book Critics Circle Award, Every Day is for the Thief (2014), Known and Strange Things (2016), and most recently, Blind Spot (2017), a book of photographs and texts.

 This event will be livestreamed on the Asian American Writers’ Facebook page.

 *The space is wheelchair accessible.
 No stairs.
 Direct elevator from ground floor to 6th floor.